KaitlinCarlon/SEM-Project/use-cases/use-case-20.md

-# USE CASE: 19 Produce a Report of the top N populated cities in the world
+# USE CASE: 20 Produce a Report of the top N populated cities in a continent

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-As a United Nations researcher, I would like to produce a report of the top N populated cities in the world where N is provided by me so that I can support population tracking.
+As a United Nations researcher, I would like to produce a report of the top N populated cities in a continent where N is provided by me so that I can support population tracking.

 ### Scope

-Report List of the top N populated cities in the world.
+Report List of the top N populated cities in a continent.

 ### Level